esloch/MapsUploader/README.md

 #### How to configure?

-Create the .env_maps file using the environment template file and set the variables *Run the command:*
+Create the .env_maps file using the environment template file and set the variables.
+*Run the command:*
 ```
 $ make envsubst